MRegirouard/OpenSeaScripts/README.md

 	print("Upload failed.")
 else:
 	print("Uploaded asset.
 URL:", result)

+	sell_start = datetime.datetime(2022, 1, 13, 0, 0) # Sell duration start datetime object.
+	sell_end   = datetime.datetime(2022, 4, 13, 0, 0) # Sell duration end datetime object.

+	# The sell_start must be in the future but within 30 days.
+	# The sell_end must be past sell_start, but no more than 6 months later.

-	sell_result = browser.sell_asset(result, 1) # List the NFT for sale using its URL for the price of 1 ETH.
+	sell_result = browser.sell_asset(result, 1, sell_start, sell_end) # List the NFT for sale using its URL for the price of 1 ETH, and with the start and end sell times above

 	if not result:
 		print("Sell failed.")